tsi-java/springCore/README.md

-my first part learning spring-core on java
+learning spring-core on java
+with no anataion